maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 * a logo image with no audio to display at the start of the event;
 * an intro where we would have two host webcams + speaker webcam + audio for all;
-* a session where with speaker webcam and screen share + audio;
+* a session with speaker webcam and screen share + audio;
 * another logo to show in between sessions.

 Henk has gone out of his way to create a couple of backgrounds that we would use in the stream.
 On those backgrounds, he created some spots where the speaker webcam, host webcam, screen share, etc. would become visible.
 To give you an idea: